-- Cut the meat into large chunks (1-2 inches big).
-Dry with a paper towel if too juicy.
+- Cut the meat into chunks (about 1.5 inches each).

-- Using the same frying pan, add onions and garlic.
+- Using the same pan, add onions and garlic and a splash of oil if needed.
 Fry for two minutes and take off the heat.

-- Add the quickly fried onions and garlic to a slow cooker or a large oven-proof casserole dish.
-Stir in chopped tomatoes, add the browned meat.
+- Put the inner bowl with fried onion and garlic back into the slow cooker (or transfer them from a frying pan to the slow cooker).
+Add carrots, the browned meat and canned tomatoes.
 Season with paprika, caraway seeds, bay leaves, salt, black pepper and Worcester sauce.
-Fill up the empty tomato can with water, add the water to the sauce.
-Toss and top with carrots.
-Cover and cook in a slow cooker or in the oven for 3 hours.
-Check there is enough liquid in the dish after 1 hour, add more if needed.
+Fill up empty tomato can with water, and add the water to the sauce.
+Cover and slow cook for 8 hours on low settings.
+Check there is enough liquid in the dish after 3 hours, add more if needed.

 - In the meantime, prepare the potatoes.
-Wash and cut them in halves and keep in a saucepan filled with water.
+Wash and cut them in halves and keep in a bowl covered with water.

-- After 3 hrs of cooking the stew, drain the potatoes and add them to the stew.
+- After 6.5 hrs of cooking the stew, drain the potatoes and add them to the slow cooker.
 Stir, add more water if needed.
-Cover and cook for another 40mins.
-Uncover, carefully cut the carrots into chunks using a knife (they will be soft now).
+Cover and cook for another 1.5 hours.
+Uncover, carefully cut the softened carrots into smaller chunks.
 Cover again and leave to rest for a few minutes before serving.

-- Enjoy as it is or with a slice of crusty bread.
+- Enjoy as it is or with a slice of crusty garlic bread.